Today I want to go back to the basics when we start our websites: the boilerplate template.

 - Meta description: A short description of our page

-- Meta Author: The name of the author, it's not a mandatory field, but I like to include this.
+- Meta Author: The author's name is not a mandatory field, but I like to include this.

-- Meta viewport, I tend to include these since they make sure your page behaves well on mobile.
+- Meta viewport, I tend to include these since they ensure your page behaves well on mobile.
 This one is the most generic one that will scale to the device size.

-Then the main part where most of our content will go, the body of our HTML document.
+Then the main part where most of our content will go is the body of our HTML document.

 - I've added an HTML comment where you can start your site's structure.

-A very basic template, but something you'll need all the time.
+A basic HTML template, but you'll need boilerplate HTML all the time.
 You can even use tools to have this as a shortcut.